 Prevention of pregnancy has a long and determined history.

-The history of contraceptives dates back to 1500 B.C, where ancient Egypt women would mix honey, sodium carbonate, and crocodile dung into a thick, solid paste called pessary and insert it into their vaginas before an intercourse.
-However, many researchers believe that several old world birth control methods are not effective and indeed could be fatal.
+The history of contraceptives dates back at least to 1500 B.C, where records indicate that ancient Egyptian women would mix honey, sodium carbonate, and crocodile dung into a thick, solid paste called pessary and insert it into their vaginas before intercourse.
+However, many researchers believe that old world birth control methods like there are not effective, and indeed, possibly life threatening.